Best Online Therapy: UK Therapists And Accessing Online Counselling Options

 Potential limitations

 While it can be effective in many cases, online therapy can present certain limitations in some cases.
-For example, it may be more difficult to see facial expressions, hear voices, or see body language—particularly when therapy takes place primarily through live chat or when there are technical difficulties affecting audio or video.
+For example, it may be more difficult to see facial expressions, hear voices, or see body language—particularly when therapy takes place primarily through live chat or when there are technical difficulties affecting audio or video sessions.
 Technical issues can also disrupt sessions and cause frustration.

 Mental health conditions that may require in-person care rather than online counselling